skinnylatte/newpop/src/blog/2020-01-10-so-this-is-the-new-year.md

 description: "The dream of the noughties is over.
 An experiment to write more, post it here, call it a blog, and call it a day."
 draft: false
 tags:
   - america
   - immigration
   - tech
   - writing
   - love
   - blog
+  - identity
+  - yearinreview
 layout: post.njk

 ---